 A graduate of the University of Pennsylvania (B.A.
 1989), Drexel University (M.B.A.
 1994), and Rutgers University School of Law-Camden (J.D., with honors, 2002), he was a state constitutional law editor for the Rutgers Law Journal.
 He is admitted to practice in New Jersey and Pennsylvania.

 Ken is the proud father of two daughters.
 In May of 2017, Allison will graduate from Vanderbilt University with a Neuroscience major.
 She will continue her studies at Northwestern Medical School beginning in August of 2017.
-Melissa is a rising Junior at Georgetown University and is majoring in Government and Gender Studies.
+Melissa is attending Georgetown University and is planning to graduate May 2019.
 She is passionate about social issues and has interned on Capitol Hill.

 • “Address Mold and Fuzzy Exposure Issues in Commercial Leases,” New Jersey Law Journal, March 2014

 • “The New Jersey Economic Opportunity Act of 2013,” South Jersey Chamber of Commerce Newsletter, October 2013

 • "Commercial Leasing Considerations," South Jersey Chamber of Commerce Newsletter, October 2012

 • "Strategies for Landlords to Mitigate Co-tenancy Risks," New Jersey Law Journal, August 2012

 • "Discouragement of Affordable Housing Development & Financing," Co-author, New Jersey Law Journal, March 2009